 - John and Kelly Halligan, Ryan’s parents

 October 7, 2003, will always be the day that divides our life.
 Before that day, our son Ryan was alive.
 A sweet, gentle and lanky thirteen-year-old fumbling his way through early adolescence and trying to establish his place in the often confusing and challenging social world of middle school.
 After that day he would be gone forever, death by suicide.
-Some would call it bullycide or even cyber bullycide.
-We just call it a huge hole in our hearts that will never heal.
+Some might call it bullycide, but we don’t like that term for reasons explained later.
+We prefer just to describe it as a huge hole left in our hearts.